ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * Use Vulkan Graphics backend.
 Do not use Direct3D 12, as it has crashing issues in Dolphin with this game.
 Direct3D 11 will sometimes corrupt textures (nvidia only).
 13. My game crashed (PPC Halt noise) while playing on console via Nintendont
 * If you travel far apart in some stages, it is still possible to exceed 24M and crash the game on console.
 This should be rare, but if it happens just avoid splitting up in the areas you commonly crash in.
+14. My game looks stretched or squished
+* Set Aspect Ratio in `Dolphin -> Graphics -> Aspect Ratio` to `Force 16:9` or `Stretch to Window` if playing in Widescreen.
+Set it to `Force 4:3` if playing in Original Aspect Ratio.

 ## Credits
 * dreamsyntax | Lead Developer | for starting this project/everything